 Secularism does not necessarily have anything to say about many human rights issues or political freedom, equality, autonomy, or to participation in government.

-But there are specifically secularist human rights issues, issues that arise out of the beliefs and practices of the religions, prejudice, discrimination and violence against women is a case in point, as is prejudice against gays, and other such minorities, and of course anti-Semitism that has been and still is such a curse.
+But there are specifically secularist human rights issues, issues that arise out of the beliefs and practices of the religions, prejudice, discrimination and women's reproductive autonomy is (or should be) a case in point, as is prejudice against gays, and other such minorities, and of course anti-Semitism that has been and still is such a curse.

 Secularism does not curb the greed of the most powerful, and although it protects the rights of religious minorities it does not necessarily protect other minorities.
 Nor should it - Though it is clear that many if not most secularists are active in promoting personal, social and political progress.

-3) Left / Liberal Political Ideology By Left/Liberal Political Ideology I differentiate it from ‘The Right’, particularly regarding: -
+3) Left / Liberal Political Ideology I do not intend to go into the polemics of the Left, but by Left/Liberal Political Ideology I differentiate it from ‘The Right’, particularly regarding: -

-Competition vs. co-operation: The right of all citizens and states to autonomy, equality and freedom - including the poor : The economic independence on which other freedoms rely : The rights of minorities : The security of the individual with an adequate welfare safety net : A standard of existence below which no one should fall, relative to the country in which they live.
+Competition vs. co-operation: The right of all citizens and states to autonomy, equality and freedom - including the poor : The economic independence on which other freedoms rely : The rights of minorities : The security of the individual with an adequate welfare safety net : A standard of living below which no one should fall.

 The lack of economic freedom subverts democracy and secularism - through the financial considerations of political organisation, the law, education and the flow of information through control and use of publishing, advertising and media, all of which are restricted and distorted in favour of the few who have the money to buy their services or own and control them.